hashicorp/consul-telemetry-collector/README.md

 Consul Telemetry Collector is a lightweight OpenTelemetry collector used to collect metrics, logs and traces from a Consul cluster and envoy service mesh and export them to HCP or another OTLP compliant endpoint.
+The metric sink is encrypted and authorized by the Consul service mesh.

 Configuration will be loaded in the following order of precedence: